CI-CSE/ci-cse.github.io/index.md

 ---
 layout: home
 ---
-# CI-CSE Homepage
+# CI-SE Homepage

-Welcome to the homepage of the Constructor Institute's Chair of Software Engineering.
+Welcome to the homepage of the Constructor Institute of Technology's Chair of Software Engineering.